smbl64/humble-cli/README.md

 SUBCOMMANDS:
     auth        Set the authentication session key
-    details     Print details of a certain bundle download    Download all items in a bundle help        Print this message or the help of the given subcommand(s) list        List all purchased bundles
+    details     Print details of a certain bundle download    Selectively download items from a bundle help        Print this message or the help of the given subcommand(s) list        List all your purchased bundles

 Note: `humble-cli -h` prints a short and concise overview while `humble-cli --help` gives all details.